top of page

 - How did laws in the colonies create legalized slavery?

-What were the debates about slavery and citizenship rights for blacks?
+- What were the debates about slavery and citizenship rights for black people?

 - Why was a Civil Rights movement necessary in light of the legal protections already in place?

-What roles have political parties, presidents, and the legislative and judicial branches of our
+- What roles have political parties, presidents, and the legislative and judicial branches of our government played in the plight of black people?

 V: Economic System